vicky002/TheUltimateInternshipGuide/README.md

 Last thing:

 Keep talking and asking to people who have more knowledge than you, networking is really important.

+P.S. : Create issues if you can have any questions regarding internship, interview or resume, that will help everyone!

 **Disclaimer:** *I am not a recruiter or a brilliant coder who works in your dream company.
 I am a student just like you and I have spent last two months searching for the internship blogs, articles and interview experiences.
 I applied to more than twenty companies for summer internship and <a href="http://eulercoder.me/2016/02/27/My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack/" target="_blank">interviewed with some top companies</a> and I'd be interning at <a href="https://www.slack.com" target="_blank">Slack</a> this summer.
 Read and follow things mentioned in this post at your own risk!*